mhpob/otndo/README.md

 #> File unzipped to proj87_matched_detections_2018.csv
 ```

+If I download using a file name, `get_file` will use the file extension
+to figure out what kind of data I want, so explicitly identifying the
-I can also download using a file name.
-Since all data extraction files
+data type is not needed.
+Since all data extraction files are zipped, the
-are zipped, the function assumes the correct data type.
+function assumes the correct data type.

 ``` r
 get_file(file = 'proj87_matched_detections_2018.zip',